dreamcatcher-tech/network/Inbox/2025-04-18 0937 publishing to npm.md

 could start importing our packages one by one into the vite project, and see which ones break, so working up the dep stack.

+flush is a problem and should never be pulled in on the browser side.
+`deno info src/main.tsx` this is very useful

+Could try running the vite project inside the workspace ?

 checks for jsr issues: